AI Application Optimization: Why Vibe-Coded Apps Fail | CodeConductor

 PostgreSQL provides built-in diagnostics:

-→ Displays the planned execution strategy. - EXPLAIN ANALYZE
+EXPLAIN → Displays the planned execution strategy.

-→ Executes the query and shows actual runtime behavior, comparing estimates with real execution.
+EXPLAIN ANALYZE → Executes the query and shows actual runtime behavior, comparing estimates with real execution.

 Without inspecting execution plans, inefficiencies remain invisible until traffic increases.